Horsham Green Gym - who we are

-Tasks have included installing simple benches, tree planting, clearing streams, bird box making, rhododendron, gorse and bramble clearance, path creating, path resurfacing and creating glades in the woods to allow wild flowers to re-establish.
+Tasks have included installing simple benches, tree planting, clearing streams, rhododendron, gorse and bramble clearance, path creating, path resurfacing and creating glades in the woods to allow wild flowers to re-establish.

 We are also proficient at creating dead hedges and removing plastic tree guards.
-Our members also have experience of pond clearance, fencing, coppicing and hedge laying.
+Our members also have experience of pond clearance, fencing and coppicing.

 If all this sounds like something you would like to do, please have a good look at the ‘How to join us’ page.